changesets/changesets/README.md

 To check that PRs contain a changeset, we recommend using [this check github action](https://github.com/changesets/check-action), or if you want to fail builds on a changesets failure, run `yarn changeset status` in CI.

-To make releasing easier, you can use [this changesets github action](https://github.com/changesets/action) to automate creating versioning pull requests, and/or releasing packages.
+To make releasing easier, you can use [this changesets github action](https://github.com/changesets/action) to automate creating versioning pull requests, and optionally publishing packages.

 ## Cool Projects already using Changesets for versioning and changelogs